Studio photography – Lingerie photo shoot

 - Profoto 7″ Grid Reflector with a Profoto 10-degree Honeycomb Grid

 I used the other Profoto D1 head as a background light to give that slight gradient there to the background.
-This light wasn’t diffused, but had a Profoto 7″ Grid Reflector (vendor) with a Profoto 10-degree Honeycomb Grid (vendor) to control the light from this flash-head.
+This light wasn’t diffused, but had a Profoto 7″ Grid Reflector (affiliate) with a Profoto 10-degree Honeycomb Grid (affiliate) to control the light from this flash-head.

 Similarly, I used my Profoto 600R kit as a third light, which acted as the rim-light on her.
 This too had a 10 degree grid on it to minimize spill light.